 What you eat significantly impacts your hormone production, including testosterone.
 A balanced diet rich in specific nutrients supports optimal testosterone levels:

 Protein: Adequate protein intake supports hormone production and helps maintain healthy body composition.
-Include lean sources like chicken, fish, eggs, and plant-based options such as beans and lentils.
+Include lean sources like chicken, fish, and eggs, as well as plant-based options such as beans and lentils.

-Healthy Fats: Research shows that dietary fats, particularly monounsaturated and saturated fats, contribute to testosterone production.
+Healthy Fats: Research shows that dietary fats contribute to testosterone production, particularly monounsaturated and saturated fats.
 Add avocados, olive oil, nuts, seeds, and fatty fish to your diet.

-Micronutrients: Zinc, magnesium, and vitamin D play direct roles in testosterone synthesis.
+Micronutrients: Zinc, magnesium, and vitamin D directly influence testosterone synthesis.
 Foods like oysters, pumpkin seeds, dark chocolate, and fortified dairy products contain these essential nutrients.

 Carbohydrates: Moderate carbohydrate consumption helps maintain optimal hormonal balance, especially for active individuals.
 Choose complex carbohydrates like sweet potatoes, quinoa, and oats.